kkrueger-attunix/CosmosDB-GBB-Hackathon/challenges/Module4 -Introduction to CosmosDB-Cassandra API.md

 4. The account creation takes a few minutes.
 Wait for the portal to display the page saying Congratulations!
 Your Azure Cosmos DB account was created.<br/>

-## 2. Upload sample data using cql
+## 2. Upload and Query sample data using cql

 1. Launch Windows RDP and Download CSV from https://experienceazure.blob.core.windows.net/software/cassandra-contacts.csv.